analogdevicesinc/VSCode-Maxim/readme.md

 5. `CTRL+SHIFT+P -> Reload Window` to re-parse the project settings.

 6. Fundamentally, that's it.
 Your new empty project can now be opened with `File > Open Folder` from within VS Code.
-However, you'll probably want to add some source code.
-See [Editing the Makefile](#editing-the-makefile).

 ## Issue Tracker